 It is one of the terrible aspects of paganism that men and women become so steeped in sin that they are not aware of the fact that they are sinning.
 They cannot react at all, they never feel any sense of indignation or horror; they never become angry at all; they are past feeling.

 Romans 1:18-32 For the wrath of God is revealed from heaven against all ungodliness and unrighteousness of men, who suppress the truth in unrighteousness, because what may be known of God is manifest in them, for God has shown it to them.
-For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse, because, although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts, and their foolish hearts were darkened.
+For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and [divine nature], so that they are without excuse, because, although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts, and their foolish hearts were darkened.
 Professing to be wise, they became fools, and changed the glory of the incorruptible God into an image made like corruptible man—and birds and four-footed animals and creeping things.
 Therefore God also gave them up to uncleanness, in the lusts of their hearts, to dishonor their bodies among themselves, who exchanged the truth of God for the lie, and worshiped and served the creature rather than the Creator, who is blessed forever.
 Amen.
 For this reason God gave them up to vile passions.
 For even their women exchanged the natural use for what is against nature.
 Likewise also the men, leaving the natural use of the woman, burned in their lust for one another, men with men committing what is shameful, and receiving in themselves the penalty of their error which was due.
 And even as they did not like to retain God in their knowledge, God gave them over to a debased mind, to do those things which are not fitting; being filled with all unrighteousness, sexual immorality, wickedness, covetousness, maliciousness; full of envy, murder, strife, deceit, evil-mindedness; they are whisperers, backbiters, haters of God, violent, proud, boasters, inventors of evil things, disobedient to parents, undiscerning, untrustworthy, unloving, unforgiving, unmerciful; who, knowing the righteous judgment of God, that those who practice such things are deserving of death, not only do the same but also approve of those who practice them.

 Men and women had forgotten God and were worshipping birds and four-footed beasts and insects; they were also worshipping one another.
 And not only had they become immoral, they had almost lost a sense of morality; they were guilty of the most filthy and repulsive perversions.
 The whole world had become a cauldron of iniquity.

-In reaction to this horribly degenerate mental state and spiritual condition, Paul says to the Ephesians, "You have the right to flee from the world's sins; you have to learn to be angry about them; you must be stirred up; you cannot allow yourselves to be complacent and say that sin does not matter!"
+In reaction to this horribly degenerate mental state and spiritual condition, Paul says to the Ephesians, "You have the right to flee from the world's sins; you have to learn to be angry about them; you must be stirred up; you can't allow yourselves to be complacent and say that sin doesn't matter!"
 Such an attitude belonged to their past, he said, but they must not be like that any longer.
 A failure to react with indignation and anger against sin and evil is always a sign of moral decadence and of godlessness and moral bankruptcy.

-There is a word from the Prophet Jeremiah that describes sin at its peak.
+There is a word from the prophet Jeremiah that describes sin at its peak.
 Let me give you the climax to his whole statement because it is such a great one.
 Listen to this:

 Jeremiah 8:12 Were they ashamed when they had committed abomination?
 No!
 They were not at all ashamed, nor did they know how to blush.
 Therefore they shall fall among those who fall; in the time of their punishment they shall be cast down," says the LORD.